nithish08/nithish08.github.io/_posts/2024-07-10-cross-layers.md

 # Cross layers implementation

 Cross layers help neural network learn explicit feature interactions.
 Compared to fully connected neural networks which models implicit feature interactions.
-We will program the cross layer using tensorflow and PyTorch in this blog and demonstrate it's capability.
+We will program the cross layer using PyTorch in this blog and demonstrate it's capability.

 Cross layer implementation -